Qatar Armed Forces

 Qatar plays an active role in the collective defense efforts of the Gulf Cooperation Council; the other five members are Saudi Arabia, Kuwait, Bahrain, the UAE, and Oman.
 Qatar also hosts the largest American military base in the Middle East and in 2017 inaugurated a military attache office in Washington.

 SIPRI states that Qatar's plans to transform and significantly enlarge its armed forces have accelerated in 2014, and in 2010-14 Qatar was the 46th largest arms importer in the world.
 Orders in 2013 for 562 tanks and 75 self-propelled guns from Germany were followed in 2014 by a number of other contracts, including 34 combat helicopters and 3 AEW aircraft from the US, and 6 tanker aircraft from Spain.
 As of 2016, Qatar maintains advanced anti air and anti ship capabilities with deliveries of Patriot PAC-3 MSE Batteries, Exocet MM40 Block 3 and Marte ER anti-ship missiles.

+Reports indicate that between 2014 and 2024, Qatar significantly enhanced its military capabilities, with defense spending rising by 434%.
+These accounts also suggest that a substantial portion of the arms trade during this period was marred by corruption, including instances of bribery.

+On 8 November 2024, for the first time a NATO military committee visited Qatar's military education and training facilities.

 History

 The armed forces were founded in 1971 after the country gained independence from the United Kingdom.

-With a personnel strength of 11,800, Qatar's armed forces are the second-smallest in the Middle East.
+With a personnel strength of 16,500, Qatar's armed forces are the second-smallest in the Middle East.
 France has provided approximately 80% of Qatar's arms inventory.

 Qatar took part in the Gulf War of 1991, with a battalion at the Battle of Khafji.
 It also hosted the U.S. 614th Tactical Fighter Squadron and the Canadian Air Task Group with 26 CF-18s both at Doha.

 Since the Gulf War, Qatar has pursued a limited program of force modernization.
 Qatar has spent $12 billion to buy MIM-104 Patriot surface to air missiles.
-In July 2008, the US Defence Security Cooperation Agency announced Qatar's official request for logistics support, training, and associated equipment and services.
+In July 2008, the US Defense Security Cooperation Agency announced Qatar's official request for logistics support, training, and associated equipment and services.
 The total value of the support arrangements could be as high as $400 million.

 In March 2011, Qatar announced the participation of its Air Force in the enforcement of the Libyan no-fly zone.